dnth/dnth.github.io/content/portfolio/pytorch_at_the_edge_timm_torchscript_flutter/index.md

 {{< figure_resizing src="train.png" >}}

-Optionally export the Learner.
+The `Learner` object stores the model, dataloaders and loss function for the purpose of training a model.
+Read more about the `Learner` [here](https://docs.fast.ai/learner.html#learner).

+You can optionally export the `Learner` object and import it from another script or notebook with:
 ```python
 learn.export("../../train/export.pkl")
 ```

+{{< notice tip >}}
+For demonstration purposes I've only with only 5 `epochs`.
+You can train for longer to obtain better accuracy and model performance in general.
+{{< /notice >}}

+Iterate on training the model until you're satisfied with the result.
+Once done, now it's time we transform the model into a form we can use for mobile inference.

+For that we'll need 👇

 ### 📀 Exporting to TorchScript
-Now that we are done training the model, it's time we export the model in a form suitable on a mobile device.
+In this section we export the model in a form suitable on a mobile device.
 We can do that easily with [TorchScript](https://pytorch.org/docs/stable/jit.html).

+{{% blockquote author="TorchScript Docs" %}}

 TorchScript is a way to create serializable and optimizable models from PyTorch code on a variety of platforms, including desktop and mobile devices, without requiring a Python runtime.
+{{% /blockquote %}}

 With TorchScript, the model's code is converted into a static graph that can be optimized for faster performance, and then saved and loaded as a serialized representation of the model.

 This allows for deployment to a variety of platforms and acceleration with hardware such as GPUs, TPUs, and mobile devices.

 <!-- {{% blockquote author="TorchScript Docs" %}}
 TorchScript is a way to create serializable and optimizable models from PyTorch code.